Mienjung97/Number_guesser_PP2/README.md

 [Back to top](<#contents>)

 # Testing
-- The Website was continiously testet for responsiveness and functional JavaScript code with console.log() function.
+- The Website was continiously tested for responsiveness and functional JavaScript code with console.log() function.
 Therefore I was able to correct all the small mistakes.
 - First I used code multiple times (same code for each game), which worked but made the code not very readable.
-Through guidance by my mentor, I was able to delete all the dublicate code.
+Through guidance by my mentor, I was able to delete all the duplicate code.